Skip to content

 Database description

-GFDThe Global Financial Database provides long-range historical financial data on stocks, bonds, bills and other instruments, covering approximately 200 countries from the early modern period to the present.
-EUI members can create an account by following the instructions below, at 'How to access data.'
+GFDThe Global Financial Database provides long-range historical data on stocks, bonds, bills and other instruments, covering approximately 200 countries from the early modern period to the present.
+EUI members can create an account by following the instructions below at 'How to access data.'
 The GFD platform is called 'Finaeon.'

 Financial and economic data series are assigned nine metadata descriptors: Series ID; Description; Start date; End date/most recent; Periodicity; Country/territory; Currency; Series type (eg. government bond yields) and GFD sector designation (eg. equity).
 Series include: